Stela of the cactus bearer: Location

 The cactus bearer's headstone was found in 1972 along with five other tombstones and it is estimated that in total there must have been 28 stelae of similar dimensions in the north and south quadrants of the west hemicycle of the plaza.

-The headstones found in the northwest quadrant show anthropomorphic beings as if walking in a procession from right to left towards the east staircase, most of them carrying some object in their hands.
+The headstones found in the northwest quadrant show anthropomorphic beings walking as if in a procession, from right to left towards the east staircase, most of them carrying some object in their hands.